Sapotskin: History

 A memorial book about the town's Jewish shtetl was translated into English.

 During the German occupation, Sapotskin was administered as a part of Bezirk Bialystok.
-Sapotskin was liberated by the Red Army on 18 July 1944.
+Sapotskin was re-captured by the Red Army on 18 July 1944, and eventually annexed from Poland.
 The town became a regional centre of Grodno Region.

 Old photographs of the town have been collected.